ahmadshuraih/LB-Tester/readme.md

 > - "requestMethod": string //The method of all requests (Default GET)<br>
 > - "baseurl": string //The base url that will be used in all requests (Default http://localhost:3000)<br>
-> - "expectedResponseCode": number //The expected response code of all requests (Default 200)
+> - "expectedResponseCode": number //The expected response code of all requests (Default 200)<br>
+> - "addressBookUrl": string //The request url of the addressbook from the loadbalancer (Default http://localhost:3100/addressbook)

 ### configurator